Charles Daubeny

 Charles Giles Bridle Daubeny (11 February 1795 – 12 December 1867) was an English chemist, botanist and geologist.

 Education

 Daubeny was born at Stratton near Cirencester in Gloucestershire, the son of the Rev. James Daubeny.
 He went to Winchester College in 1808, and in 1810 was elected to a demyship at Magdalen College, Oxford, under Dr. John Kidd.
-From 1815 to 1818 he studied medicine in London and Edinburgh.
+From 1815 to 1818 he studied medicine in London and Edinburgh, in the latter also studying geology under Prof Robert Jameson.
 He took his M.D. degree at Oxford, and was a fellow of the College of Physicians.

 Fieldwork

 In 1819, in the course of a tour through France, he made the volcanic district of Auvergne a special study, and his Letters on the Volcanos of Auvergne were published in The Edinburgh Journal.
 He was elected a fellow of the Royal Society in 1822.

 By subsequent journeys in Hungary, Transylvania, Italy, Sicily, France and Germany he extended his knowledge of volcanic phenomena; and in 1826 the results of his observations were given in a work entitled A Description of Active and Extinct Volcanos.
 In common with Gay-Lussac and Davy, he held subterraneous thermal disturbances to be probably due to the contact of water with metals of the alkalis and alkaline earths.